mieweb/docs/content/functions/medication-management-and-e-prescribing/allergies-and-intolerances.md

 From any of these screens/modules or encounters, you can enter allergies and/or intolerances.
 We would suggest entering any medication/drug and/or environmental allergies in the Allergies section.
 Reason is when a user/physician/clinician navigates to the patient's chart; they see a complete allergy history anywhere in the system by going/viewing the specific **Allergies** section.
 At a glance, clinicians see the patient's allergy summary and have access to more detailed information.
-If you want to also enter in environmental allergies into PMH section as a condition, by all means you can, but we still suggest entering them in allergies section due to the at-a-glance history a clinician would look at for allergies also.
+If you want to also enter environmental allergies into the PMH section as a condition, by all means you can, but we still suggest entering them in the allergies section due to the at-a-glance history a clinician would look at for allergies also.
 Also when entering them in the PMH section as a condition, it's then an active condition that will then always populate the "assessment" section /diagnosis section, which may be cumbersome to always "N/A" those etc or shows as a presenting active condition instead of just as an allergy.
 FDB (First Data Bank) doesn't really have environmental factors in the allergies auto-completes, so we can see why a user may want to use conditions for this since they show up there in an auto-complete as "conditions".
 But the problem is that condition lists are not always displayed in all the places where users/clinicians would be checking for allergies.
 So if there is some allergy listed in PMH that is actually clinically important, it may not be seen when it should.
-Specifically (for example: Latex), it's recommended that allergies entered in the allergies section as we have built-ins to handle alerts for that and coding based on any allergy being entered in the specific allergies section when gets pushed onto a CCD and other places for sharing data, etc.
+Specifically (for example: Latex), it's recommended that allergies are entered in the allergies section, as we have built-in logic to generate applicable alerts, as well as logic for sharing this data onto a CCD.

 ## Adding an Allergy and/or Intolerance